HomeDing/homeding.github.io/elements/reference.md

 ---
 title: Reference Element
-id: nn
+id: reference
 tags: ["Element"]
+excerpt: >
+  The ReferenceElement allows creating actions by comparing an incoming value with a reference value.
 ---

 # {{data.title}}

-::: excerpt default
+::: excerpt {{data.id}}
-The ReferenceElement allows creating actions by comparing an incoming value with a reference value.
+{{data.excerpt}}
 :::

 The output of comparing the 2 values can be used to switch a device on or off.
 This can be used e.g. to control heating or light